MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 :::image type="content" source="media/how-to-create-remote-network-vwan/traffic-profile-match.png" alt-text="Screenshot of the Microsoft 365 traffic forwarding profiles, showing the matching learned routes." lightbox="media/how-to-create-remote-network-vwan/traffic-profile-match-expanded.png":::

 ### Check connectivity in Microsoft Entra admin center
-View the Remote netowk health logs to validate connectivity in the Microsoft Entra admin center.
+View the Remote network health logs to validate connectivity in the Microsoft Entra admin center.
 1. In Microsoft Entra admin center, navigate to **Global Secure Access (Preview)** > **Monitor** > **Remote network health logs**.
 1. Select **Add Filter**.
 1. Select **Source IP** and type the source IP address for the VPN gateway's *Instance0* or *Instance1* IP address.
 Select **Apply**.
 1. The connectivity should be **"Remote network alive"**.

+You can also validate by filtering by **tunnelConnected** or **BGPConnected**.
+For more information, see [What are remote network health logs?](/entra/global-secure-access/how-to-remote-network-health-logs).

 ## Configure security features for testing
 In this step, we prepare for testing by configuring a virtual network, adding a virtual network connection to the vWAN, and creating an Azure Virtual Desktop.